Auburn9698/Tableau-Challenge/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.

 * The data was first cleaned in a jupyter notebook.
-* Three months were selcted from 2018, as opposed to entire years, due to filesize limitations of Tableau Public.
+* Three months were selected from 2018, as opposed to entire years, due to filesize limitations of Tableau Public.
 * March, April and May were chosen, as this may show changes in ridership as the weather warmed.

 * Ridership was first looked at by gender and age group.